 Renting a car in Puerto Natales

 If you plan on renting a car in Patagonia then Puerto Natales is a great place to do it.
-There are lots of rental car companies in the city to choose from and a quick search on RentalCars.com can find you the cheapest deal.
+There are lots of rental car companies in the city to choose from and a quick search on Discover Cars can find you the cheapest deal.

-I did, however, find it much cheaper to rent a car in Punta Arenas and because I was finishing my trip there and actually got the bus back to Punta Arenas after hiking the O-Circuit and picked up my car.
-Rental companies tend to charge a lot more if you drop off in another location.
+I did, however, find it much cheaper to rent a car in Punta Arenas.
+I was finishing my trip there and actually got the bus back to Punta Arenas after hiking the O-Circuit and then picked up my car.
+Rental companies tend to charge a lot more if you drop them off in another location.